arwes/arwes/docs/guidelines/purpose.md

 means of communication, and mechanical interactions are still needed to manipulate controls.

-Arwes design could be used in displays, virtual reality, augmented reality, and even holograms, and it should give users the impression that they are controlling sophisticated futuristic devices.
+Arwes designs could be used in displays, virtual reality, augmented reality, and even holograms-like designs, and it should give users the impression that they are controlling sophisticated futuristic devices.

 ## Energetic and Vibrant